 NYU Shanghai Handshake is a great online tool for students to search for jobs and internships.
-Students can also use Handshake to schedule career counseling appointments, join resume books, sign up for workshops, and explore additional career tools.
+Students can also use Handshake to schedule career coach appointments, join resume books, sign up for workshops, and explore additional career tools.

 For students' quick 5-10 minute questions or resume critique without an appointment.

-See CDC's upcoming career events in Orgsync.
+See CDC's upcoming career events.

 To begin your career exploration, you may read CDC's Industry Guides.
 When you are applying for a job, please refer to CDC's Skill Guides to get support in writing resumes and cover letters, preparing for the interviews and networking.
 And read Important Considerations before/after accepting a job or internship.

 A Resume is a formal document that lists a job applicant's work experience, education and skills.
 It demonstrates an applicant's qualifications for a particular job.